Abjad/abjad/docs/source/_mothballed/summer-workshop.rst

 * understanding the document structure of complex scores
 * controlling the details of musical typography programmatically

-Taught by Jeff Treviño, Trevor Bača and Josiah Wolf Oberholtzer.
+Taught by Jeff Treviño, Trevor Bača and Joséphine Wolf Oberholtzer.

 Visit the `CCRMA`_ website for the most up-to-date scheduling information about this annual course.